 You also have the option of increasing the brake's virtual limit to increase the required travel of the lever at which the motor brake kicks in.
 That means you have to squeeze harder to get there, resulting in your disc brake doing more of the work before that point.
-As I see it that may be the smoothest configuration of all.
+I tested it at 120 and found that to be the smoothest configuration of all.

 The Pro Patcher

 With the introduction of the M365 Pro, there is also now a fairly experimental firmware patcher for Pro firmware.
 It's almost the same as classic versions but has a third drive mode and assumes a more powerful motor.

 Pro firmware is 1.5.2+.
 It's recommended to flash 1.4.1, a non-pro version, before jumping to a Pro version (see Encryption).

 You can run Pro on the non-Pro M365, but realize that the motor is less beefy and Sport mode won't do anything for you.
 Pro Eco and Drive mode are non-Pro Eco and normal mode.

 This patcher appears new and under lots of development.
 I haven't yet tested this one out, I just want to share what I currently know about it so far.
 I intend to circle back with results of actual testing when I have some more time to recover from inevitably corrupting the DRV firmware a couple times.

 With the introduction of version 1.4.1, Xiaomi began encrypting firmware.
 Once you install that version, going forward you can only install encrypted firmware.
 However, you don't need to be concerned with this because the patchers now always produce an encrypted & non-encrypted binary.
 M365 DownG chooses the right one to flash to the scooter automatically.